Associate Professor of Dermatology

 Education: MD, Heinrich Heine University Düsseldorf (Germany), 2005

-Jutamas arrived in the MacLeod Lab early in 2015 after her graduation from Georgia Regents University with a PhD in Biomedical Sciences.
+Jutamas joined the MacLeod Lab as Postdoctoral Associate early in 2015 after her graduation from Georgia Regents University with a PhD in Biomedical Sciences.
 Before that, she received her BA of Pharmacy with Distinction in Quality Assurance from Chulalongkorn University in Thailand.
+In 2019, she was promoted to Research Laboratory Analyst II.

 In the MacLeod Lab, Jutamas’ work focuses on cellular and molecular regulation of immune responses in allergic contact dermatitis and squamous cell carcinoma.
-She also is an excellent mentor for undergrads and grad and medical students in the lab.
+She also is an excellent mentor for undergrads and grad and medical students in the lab and hels the lab rtun smooth on day-to-day operations.

 When not in the lab, Jutamas enjoys perfecting her favorite Thai food recipes.